jupyterlite/jupyterlite/docs/deploying.md

 ### Netlify

-[Netlify](https://www.netlify.com/) makes it easy and convenient to host static website from existing git repositories, and make them widely available via their CDN.
+[Netlify](https://www.netlify.com/) makes it easy and convenient to host static websites from existing git repositories, and make them widely available via their CDN.

 To deploy your own JupyterLite on Netlify, you can start from the [JupyterLite Demo] by